ychenbrian/GProcX/README.md

 ![The main interface of GProcX](https://github.com/ychenbrian/GProcX/blob/master/image/gui.jpg)

 ## Installation
 This add-on is compatible with Oxygen XML Editor 17.0 or higher.
+The installation time for the tool will be less than five minutes.

 To install the add-on, follow these instructions: